Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit USAGE instructions ('Position cursor on a method name') and a prerequisite ('Requires load_project to be called first').
-However, lacks explicit when-not-to-use or direct comparison with alternatives.
+Provides explicit usage instructions ('Position cursor on a method name') and a prerequisite ('Requires load_project to be called first').
+Does not explicitly exclude alternative tools or compare to siblings, but the context is clear enough.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.